Water Advocate Boot Camp

 Summer Fellowship for Water Security & Community Advocates

-Our summer boot camp aims to enlighten, engage, and empower the next generation of water champions.
+Our summer fellowship aims to enlighten, engage, and empower the next generation of water champions.
 We offer promising high school and college students a dynamic introduction to nonprofit work, environmental advocacy, policy formation, public health initiatives, and community enhancement.
 This program serves as a conduit for igniting passion and fostering a deep commitment to water conservation and sustainability among the next generation of leaders while empowering Fellows to take the skills learned in the bootcamp to solve problems in their own communities.

 By the end of this internship, advocates will have gained important skills in project proposal writing, research and analysis, grant writing, event planning, data analysis, sustainability planning, environmental justice, project proposal writing, intersectionality, and reflection.
 This will prepare them for future endeavors within or outside of WICC.